 What are the best ISSAP study resources?

-You can get ready for the CISSP-ISSAP exam by reviewing relevant domains and topics of the certification exam outline (Effective date: Oct.
-14, 2020).
+You can get ready for the CISSP-ISSAP exam by reviewing relevant domains and topics of the ISSAP certification exam outline, which was last updated in October 2020.

 Below are other study resources for ISSAP exam preparation:

 - “Official (ISC)² Guide to the ISSAP CBK, Second Edition”

 - ISSAP Self-Paced Training Course